What train services will run on Wednesday after the rail strike?

 It will take several hours in remote locations.

-Network Rail said that “even during the day the service will stay thinner” than usual.
+Network Rail said that “even during the day the service will stay thinner” than usual and some operators will wind down services slightly earlier than normal.

 – What about Thursday?